 Growing up in South Louisiana has its benefits; hunting, fishing, boating, great food and fun times.
-It also has its risks, as we all learned in August of 2005.
-As we approach the eleventh year anniversary of Hurricane Katrina, is your organization still at risk?
+It also has its risks, as we all learned in August of 2005 when Katrina wiped away a lot of our our beautiful gulf coast.

 Insurance can cover damage to property and contents.
 It can even cover business interruption, but what happens if a historical, technical or business critical paper document gets destroyed or damaged beyond repair?
 It cannot be replaced or recreated and the information that it contains is gone forever.

 Fortunately, the technology exists to protect the information on these precious documents.
 The answer is to scan and digitize your records.
 Think of it as Document Information Insurance.
 If you need to retain documents for 5, 10, 20 years or permanently, storing them in the cloud, on hard drives and microfilm will ensure business continuity.
 The information on these documents will be protected from damage caused by fire, flood, natural disasters and deterioration.